opentracing/opentracing.io/CONTRIBUTING.md

 $ npm run dev
 $ open http://localhost:4000
 ```

 ## Pull Requests

 1. Create a branch from `master`
 1. Make sure it builds without any issues
 1. Write a [good commit message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)
 1. Push it to your fork
 1. Create a pull request [here](https://github.com/opentracing/opentracing.io/compare)

+## Deploy Changes

+We use [Travis](https://www.travis.org) to make sure PR's builds properly, but also to deploy them once merged into master.
+1. Make sure PR builds properly
+1. Merge PR
+1. Wait for Travis to build and deploy changes to the `gh-pages` branch
+1. Visit [http://opentracing.io](http://opentracing.io) to see deployed changes

 ## License